stefano-ferretti/stefano-ferretti.github.io/publications.md

-- P. Salomoni, S. Mirri, S. Ferretti & M. Roccetti, Profiling Learners with Special Needs for Custom E-Learning Experiences, a Closed Case?, in Proceedings of the 4th International Cross-Disciplinary Conference on Web Accessibility (W4A 2007) - 16th International World Wide Web Conference (WWW 2007), ACM Press, Banff (Canada), May 2007. [pdf] [bib]
+- P. Salomoni, S. Mirri, S. Ferretti & M. Roccetti, Profiling Learners with Special Needs for Custom E-Learning Experiences, a Closed Case?, in Proceedings of the 4th International Cross-Disciplinary Conference on Web Accessibility (W4A 2007) - 16th International World Wide Web Conference (WWW 2007), ACM Press, Banff (Canada), May 2007.  [bib]

 - M. Roccetti, M. Gerla, C.E.
-Palazzi, S. Ferretti & G. Pau, First Responders' Crystal Ball: How to Scry the Emergency from a Remote Vehicle, in Proceedings of the 1st IEEE International Workshop on Research Challenges in Next Generation Networks for First Responders and Critical Infrastructures (NetCri 07) - 26th IEEE International Performance Computing and Communications Conference (IPCCC 2007), New Orleans (USA), April 2007, 556-561. [pdf] [bib]
+Palazzi, S. Ferretti & G. Pau, First Responders' Crystal Ball: How to Scry the Emergency from a Remote Vehicle, in Proceedings of the 1st IEEE International Workshop on Research Challenges in Next Generation Networks for First Responders and Critical Infrastructures (NetCri 07) - 26th IEEE International Performance Computing and Communications Conference (IPCCC 2007), New Orleans (USA), April 2007, 556-561.  [bib]

 - S. Ferretti, M. Roccetti & A. Michetti,
 The Best of Both Worlds: Narrowing the Disconnect between the Web and a Responsive TV,